We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Mahana (2016) marked Morrison's his first collaboration with director Lee Tamahori since Once Were Warriors.
 Based on Witi Ihimaera's novel Bulibasha, the film follows two families who are longtime adversaries in the world of competitive shearing.
 Morrison plays Tamihana, dominating head of the Mahana family.
 At the 2017 Rialto NZ Film Awards, he was nominated for Best Actor.

-After playing a grandfather in Mahana, Morrison was happy to take on a more physical role in 2018 sci-fi action film Occupation (and its 2020 sequel).
-This time he was an ex prisoner fighting an alien invasion in an Australian town.
-Morrison stayed on in Australia to work on Marvel hit Aquaman, playing the father of Jason Momoa's aquatic hero.
+After playing a grandfather in Mahana, Morrison was happy to take on a more physical role in sci-fi action film Occupation (and a 2020 sequel).
+This time he was an ex-con fighting aliens in an Australian town.
+Morrison stayed on in Australia for Marvel hit Aquaman, playing father to Jason Momoa's aquatic hero.

 In 2019 he starred as Australian rugby coach Eddie Jones in World Cup docudrama The Brighton Miracle